Morningstar Asset Category

 Bank Loan Risk: The underlying funds may invest in loan participations of any quality, including “distressed” companies with respect to which there is a substantial risk of losing the entire amount invested.
 Bank loans may not be considered securities under U.S. federal securities law and, as a result, investments in them by the underlying funds may not have the protection of federal securities laws.

-LIBOR Risk: The underlying funds may invest in securities, such as senior bank loans, that utilize the London Interbank Offered Rate (“LIBOR”), the most common benchmark interest rate index used to make adjustments to variable-rate loans, which is expected to expire by the end of 2021.
+LIBOR Risk: The underlying funds may invest in securities, such as senior bank loans, that utilize the London Interbank Offered Rate (“LIBOR”), a common benchmark interest rate index used to make adjustments to variable-rate loans.
+LIBOR is being phased out.
+The majority of the USD LIBOR publications are scheduled to be phased out by June 30, 2023, although the remainder of LIBOR publications ended on December 31, 2021.
 Any effects of the transition away from LIBOR could result in losses to the underlying funds in which the Fund invests and to the Fund.
-These effects could occur prior to the end of 2021.

 Convertible Securities Risk: The underlying funds may invest in convertible securities, which are subject to market risk, interest rate risk, and credit risk.
 Convertible securities are typically issued by smaller capitalized companies with stock prices that may be more volatile than those of other companies.